o3de/o3de.org/content/docs/user-guide/engine/serialization/json-data-types.md

 ## Vectors

 Serialization supports 2D, 3D, and 4D vectors.
-An N\-dimensional vector is serialized as a JSON array of N floating point numbers, in the order of the X, Y, Z, and W coordinate.
+An N-dimensional vector is serialized as a JSON array of N floating point numbers, in the order of the X, Y, Z, and W coordinate.

 For deserialization, vectors can be read from an array of any length, but will only read up to the number of elements in the target type.
 If the array has fewer elements than the vector type, those vector components are assigned the default value of 0.
 Array elements follow the rules of deserialization for the C++ floating point type of the vector elements.
-Vectors can also be deserialized from JSON objects where the object keys map to the vector component name in a case\-insensitive compare.
+Vectors can also be deserialized from JSON objects where the object keys map to the vector component name in a case-insensitive compare.
 Other keys are ignored, and components with missing keys use the default value.

 ## Containers